JOB SEARCH

 THE INTERVIEW

-I always pay for a working interview with support staff but have not done so for veterinarians.
-I typically have offered to pay to fly interviewees out, but they generally have wanted to do several interviews in my area per visit and have declined my offer.
-In hopes of helping with the interview process, I’ve put interviewees up in a hotel and covered their meals.
-If you are travelling to a location to interview at more than one hospital, it looks better if you arrange your own transportation, but it’s not unreasonable to accept lodging and other gestures of welcome.
+If you are traveling to a location to interview at more than one hospital, it looks better if you arrange your own transportation, but it’s not unreasonable to accept lodging and other gestures of welcome.

 Your working interview will give you an opportunity to assess your potential new hospital’s equipment and protocols.
 While many employers are interested in owning the latest and greatest equipment, it’s not always in the budget.

 If your prospective employer had the money for a new digital radiology system, he’d have one.
-If she thought peri-operative pain control was important, she’d be using some.
+If she thought full pre-operative blood work was necessary, she’d be running it.
 When you interview, realize some modifications may be possible, but for the most part, what you see is what you’ll be expected to practice.
-However, it’s always appropriate to ask questions about pain control, equipment, lab testing, and other specifics of practice.
+However, it’s always appropriate to ask questions about pain control, equipment, dental radiograph protocols, lab testing, and other specifics of practice.
 It’s important to be flexible with protocols, and drug availability.
 Employers will be hoping you will ask questions about their medicine.
-We’re proud of our “babies” and want you to ask about them (I’m talking about our ultrasound!).
 Do be observant during the interview and watch how folks relate to each other.

 Observe your potential hospital team and setup with a kind eye; they may be working wonders on a shoe-string budget.
 You may be able to practice excellent medicine without every latest and greatest new toy, although it will be different from school.
 Successful new team members will figure out ways of working within the hospital’s system.
 The key is observing the overall hospital and making an educated guess about your ability to thrive or at least function within the hospital’s culture.